 - Stair handrails should be secure

 - Air out the basement

-- Do not use products like bleach or strong solvents to clean, unless absolutely necessary, as the smell will be filtered through the whole house through the furnace
+- Stay away from products like bleach or strong solvents to clean, as the smell will be filtered through the whole house through the furnace

 - Make sure any water issues are solved, not just covered up

 - Clean all baseboards and tops of door jams